josephvelasquez48/CPSC-362-Group-Project/README.md

 1. **Sign Up**: Register for an account by providing your name, email, and password.
 Navigate to the signup page directly at `https://quickflash.store/index.html`.

 2. **Log In**: After registering, log in with your credentials to access your personalized flashcard dashboard.
+After using our site, log out and all your cards will be saved.

 3. **Create Flashcards**: Once logged in, you can start creating flashcards by entering a term and its definition.

 4. **Study**: Use the interactive learning session to review your flashcards and test your memory.
+Feature includes the card flipping showcasing both the word and definition.

 5. **Manage Flashcards**: View your list of flashcards and delete any that you no longer need.